mattermost/mattermost-plugin-github/README.md

 ## Using the Plugin

 Once configuration is complete, run the `/github connect` slash command from any channel within Mattermost to connect your Mattermost account with GitHub.
-The command is only visible to you.
+The command and its output isn't visible to other members of the channel.

 ## Onboarding Your Users

 When you’ve tested the plugin and confirmed it’s working, notify your team so they can connect their GitHub account to Mattermost and get started.
 Copy and paste the text below, edit it to suit your requirements, and send it out.

-**Hi team,
+> Hi team,

-We've set up the Mattermost GitHub plugin, so you can get notifications from GitHub in Mattermost.
+> We've set up the Mattermost GitHub plugin, so you can get notifications from GitHub in Mattermost.
 To get started, run the `/github connect` slash command from any channel within Mattermost to connect your Mattermost account with GitHub.
 The command is only visible to you..
-Then, take a look at the [slash commands](https://github.com/mattermost/mattermost-plugin-github#slash-commands) section for details about how to use the plugin.**
+Then, take a look at the [slash commands](https://github.com/mattermost/mattermost-plugin-github#slash-commands) section for details about how to use the plugin.

 ## Slash Commands